Designing Agentic Workflows

 - You are debugging unfamiliar code.

-- You need to explore before defining “fixed.”
+- You need to explore the problem before you can define “fixed.”

-- Features in familiar code with an obvious implementation path.
+- You are working on a familiar codebase with an obvious implementation path.

 Investigation might reveal:

-- Failure occurs when token expiry falls within a 5‑second race window and only affects a specific middleware branch.
+- The failure occurs when a token expires within a 5‑second race window and only affects a specific middleware branch.

 expired_token_within_grace_period_rejectedvalid_token_within_window_accepted

-If you cannot define “done,” you do not understand the problem well enough.
+If you cannot define “done,” you don’t yet understand the problem well enough.

 - Introducing new interfaces, changing public contracts, or adding cross‑cutting abstractions.